bguelk/WED025_Demonstrator/Tutorial2.md

           <field field_ref="berg_melt"      name="berg_melt" />
           <field field_ref="berg_virtual_area"    name="berg_virtual_area"  />
 ```

+Now the experiment is ready to be run.

 ### 2.3 Quick check of the results

 When running a regional configuration with icebergs NEMO 5.0.1 they accumulate at the open boundaries.
 To fix this, one routine needs to be modified.
 This is shown in Tutorial 3.